Why We Started The Save History movement

 - Prevent archaeological resource crime through education and amplification of Tribal perspectives on the value of ancestral sites

-- Restore damaged sites to restore remediation and healing in Tribal communities
+- Restore damaged sites to aid in remediation and healing in Tribal communities

 We work closely with Tribal historic preservation officers, law enforcement, and Tribal and federal land managers to bring criminals to justice and force them to return artifacts and belongings to their rightful owners.
 Through community and Tribal partnerships, we raise awareness of the educational, spiritual and scientific importance of archaeological sites and cultural landscapes, especially in Arizona, Southern California, Nevada, New Mexico and Utah.